amcneil36/amcneil36.github.io/blogs/additional-scrum-recommendations.md

 ## Additional Scrum Recommendations
 In this blog post, I'll include small tidbits of useful information for Scrum.
-There may be other blog posts that go further in-depth of some of these topics but this at least will provide a high-level overview of many important areas.
+There may be other blog posts that go further in-depth on some of these topics but this at least will provide a high-level overview of many important areas.

 ### Sprint goal
 Each sprint should have a sprint goal which is the goal of what you want to accomplish this sprint.